This article reviews explains how to conduct a quantitative CAPA effectiveness check, and you will also learn three methods NOT recommended.

 Instead of adding something to your procedures each time someone makes a mistake, you might want to think about how you can simplify and streamline your procedures with fewer words.
 You can say things more clearly with pictures and flow charts instead of hundreds of words.
 Training effectiveness can be verified with exams that ensure employees “read and understand” your revised procedures.
 Finally, when you identify a nonconformity with one product, you need to ensure that you consider how similar mistakes might occur with similar products.
 Maybe you need a process for incoming inspection that doesn’t rely upon someone reading procedures.

 The biggest weakness of the auditing process is that it relies heavily upon the subjective opinion of an auditor.
 This is why auditors are supposed to audit against objective audit criteria in an international standard.
 The need for objectivity is also why there are guidance documents to clarify a consistent interpretation of those standards.
 Therefore, when you perform an effectiveness check, you also need objectivity.
 The best way to ensure objectivity is to establish documented criteria for effectiveness prior to finalizing your corrective action plan.
+Ideally, that will be in the form of a prospective process validation protocol with quantitative acceptance criteria.

-How to Ensure Objectivity
+How to ensure objectivity

-The single best way to ensure objectivity when you are performing an effectiveness check is to define the post-implementation goal in terms of a quantitative quality objective.
+The single best way to ensure objectivity when you are performing a CAPA effectiveness check is to define the post-implementation goal in terms of a quantitative quality objective.
 Ideally, you can graph the quality metric using historical data and current data.
 If you need statistical analysis to see a difference between pre- and post-implementation of the CAPA, then your CAPA was not effective.
 If your graph looks like a miracle happened and the metric changed almost overnight, and timing corresponds to the date your corrective action(s) was implemented, then your CAPA was effective.

 Some people have trouble with using a quantitative approach in performing effectiveness checks, because some things are harder to measure than others.
 However, you can measure anything.
 For example, you can even measure employees forgetting to initial and date changes to quality records.
 This can be done by identifying critical control points where quality records are reviewed and documentation errors are measured.
 You can measure by employee, by form, by month, etc. The key to monitoring and measuring a process is to answer the following questions: